 The events leading up to the outbreak of hostilities took the US and global media by surprise, just as it did to essentially everyone else on the planet.
 Overnight, the major networks, publications and newly emerging cable news networks had to formulate plans of action.
 The Pentagon and NATO headquarters in Brussels were doing much the same thing with regards to the media.
 Soon there would be hundreds of reporters on the ground in Europe to deal with.
 A plan was needed, and quickly.

 There was much to consider.
 This war would involve unprecedented Western media coverage.
-Satellites, and emerging technologies were changing the way reporters covered conflicts.
-The ability to go live anywhere in the world was a simple act nowadays.
+Satellites, and emerging technologies were changing the way reporters covered war.
+The ability to go live anywhere in the world was a simple act now.
 The diminishing size of cameras, recorders, and other devices made journalists more mobile.
-Could they be trusted to report objectively and without revealing details and information that could potentially cause harm to the war effort?
+Could they be trusted to report objectively and without revealing details and information that might potentially cause harm to the war effort?
 Was there enough time to give reporters rudimentary training on how to survive on the modern battlefield and then send them out into the field to join a unit already there?
 What would the bent of the media be in general; Pro-US and NATO, objectively neutral, or hostile?